sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

     fi

     if [ "${md5}" != "${ETag}" ]; then
-        >&2 echo "The local and remote copy of ${object} don't have the save checksum" exit 10
+        >&2 echo "The local and remote copy of ${object} don't have the same checksum" exit 10
     fi